vantage6/vantage6-workshop/episodes/chap5_python_client.md

 # The Python client
 The vantage6 Python client is a library designed to facilitate interaction with the vantage6 server, to perform various tasks such as creating computation tasks, managing organizations, collaborations, users, and collecting results.
 It is a versatile alternative to the web-based user interface we have used in previous lessons.

 Data scientists and administrators may use it to manage resources programatically.
 For example, to automate actions or integrating them on other applications.
-The Python client communicates with the REST API of the vantage6 server, handling encryption and decryption where applicable.
+The Python client communicates with the [REST API (wikipedia.org)](https://en.wikipedia.org/wiki/REST) of the vantage6 server, handling encryption and decryption where applicable.

 ::: spoiler

 ## Alternative clients
 Besides the Python client, there is also an [R client (github.com)](https://github.com/iknl/vtg) available.
 This client is more focused on starting federated analysis and does not provide tools to manage the server.
-It typically also lags behind the Python client in terms of features and updates.
-You can find more information in the [official documentation (docs.vantage6.ai)](https://docs.vantage6.ai/en/main/user/rclient.html).
+Important to note that this client is poorly maintained and lags behind in terms of features.
+Therefore we do *not* recommend using it.
+You can find more information in the [documentation (docs.vantage6.ai)](https://docs.vantage6.ai/en/main/user/rclient.html).

 If your organization uses a different programming language, you can always create a client in that language by following the [API documentation (docs.vantage6.ai)](https://docs.vantage6.ai/en/main/user/api.html).